 - A. Purpose and Intent: A Primary Plat shall provide the Plan Commission with the opportunity to review the details of a subdivision of land that will create buildable lots to determine compliance with the provisions of the Unified Development Ordinance.
-A Primary Plat shall also ensure the statutory requirements established in IC 36-7-4-700 for a subdivision of land are met. - B. Project Applicability: A Primary Plat shall be prepared in conjunction with any proposal to subdivide land or create buildable lots within the jurisdictional area of the Plan Commission. - Applicable Districts: The subdivision of land shall occur only in the following zoning districts: RE R1 R2 R3 R4 R5 LR IS VM C1 C2 C3 II I2 - Replats: A replat shall consist of two processes.
+A Primary Plat shall also ensure the statutory requirements established in IC 36-7-4-700 for a subdivision of land are met. - B. Project Applicability: A Primary Plat shall be prepared in conjunction with any proposal to subdivide land or create buildable lots within the jurisdictional area of the Plan Commission. - 1.
+Applicable Districts: The subdivision of land shall occur only in the following zoning districts: RE R1 R2 R3 R4 R5 LR IS VM C1 C2 C3 I1 I2 - 2.
+Replats: A replat shall consist of two processes.
 First, the existing plat or a portion of the existing plat shall be vacated in accordance with IC 36-7-3-10 and IC 36-7-3-11.
 Then, the property shall be platted using the Primary Plat process in this section and the Secondary Plat process in Section 9.16: Subdivision of Land; Major Subdivision Plat; Secondary Plat. - 3.
-Exemptions: Condominiums regulated by IC 32-35 are exempt from the subdivision process outlined in the Unified Development Ordinance.

-- 1. Eligible Applicants: An application for Primary Plat shall be initiated by the owner of the land involved in the development or the owner's authorized agent.
-If an authorized agent files an application, a signed and notarized consent form from the owner shall accompany the application. - Pre-application Meeting: Prior to submitting an application for Primary Plat, the applicant shall meet with the Zoning Administrator to review the zoning classification of the site, review regulatory ordinances and materials, review the procedures, and examine the proposed use and development of the site.

-- 1. Application: An application for Primary Plat shall be made on forms provided by the Zoning Administrator. - 2.
+Exemptions: Condominiums regulated by IC 32-35 are exempt from the subdivision process outlined in the Unified Development Ordinance. - C. Prerequisites: - 1.
+Eligible Applicants: An application for Primary Plat shall be initiated by the owner of the land involved in the development or the owner's authorized agent.
+If an authorized agent files an application, a signed and notarized consent form from the owner shall accompany the application. - 2.
+Pre-application Meeting: Prior to submitting an application for Primary Plat, the applicant shall meet with the Zoning Administrator to review the zoning classification of the site, review regulatory ordinances and materials, review the procedures, and examine the proposed use and development of the site. - D. Filing Requirements: - 1.
+Application: An application for Primary Plat shall be made on forms provided by the Zoning Administrator. - 2.
 Supporting Information: The following supporting information shall accompany a completed application for Primary Plat. - a.
 A list of names and mailing addresses of all known property owners within 300 feet of the boundary of the proposed site.
 The measurement shall include any property that is wholly or partially within the 300 foot boundary regardless if a road, river, railroad, or other physical barrier exists.
-This information may be obtained from the Noble County Auditor's Office. - A Site Plan, drawn to a scale, that includes the following items: - i.
+This information may be obtained from the Noble County Auditor's Office. - b.
+A Site Plan, drawn to a scale, that includes the following items: - i.
 North arrow. - ii.
 Graphic scale. - iii.
 Proposed address for each lot. - iv.
 Proposed name of the subdivision. - v.
 Area map insert showing the general location of the site referenced to major streets. - vi.
 Legal description of the site. - vii.
 Boundary lines of the site including all dimensions of the site. - viii.
 Names, centerlines, and right-of-way widths of all streets, alleys, and easements. - ix.
 Layout, number, dimension, area, building setback lines on all lots. - x.
 Location and dimensions of any existing structures. - xi.
 Location of all floodway, flood fringe areas, and wetlands within the boundaries of the site. - xii.
 Areas reserved for park, recreation, conservation, wetland, common area, lake, trails, and the like. - xiii.
 Proposed perimeter landscaping areas. - xiv.
 Proposed entryway feature signs. - xv.
 Stamp of Registered Professional Engineer or Surveyor. - xvi.
+Signature blocks for Plan Commission approval including a statement that the plat shall be recorded within ninety (90) days of approval. - xvii.
 Any other information necessary to support a thorough review of the project as requested on the application form or from the Plan Commission or Zoning Administrator.